d0rianb/node-auth-system/README.md

 # Node authentification system

-`js-auth-system` is a npm logger library for NodeJS
+`node-auth-system` is a npm logger library for NodeJS

 This project is part of the [vener.fr](http://www.vener.fr) project, to handle authentification of the server ([express](https://www.expressjs.com)).